-One or more microphones can be inputted into the audio interface (depending on the design) and an interior analog-to-digital converter (ADC) converts the analog signals into digital data which are then inputted to a connected computer via USB, FireWire, Thunderbolt, etc.
+One or more microphones can be inputted into the audio interface (depending on the design).
+An interior analog-to-digital converter (ADC) converts the analog signals into digital data, which are then inputted to a connected computer via USB, FireWire, Thunderbolt, etc.

 Hub-style audio interface example: Focusrite Scarlett 2i2 (link check the price on Amazon):

 Focusrite is featured in the following My New Microphone articles: